Space-Terrestrial Integrated Internet of Things: Challenges and Opportunities: Outlook

 \begin{IEEEbiographynophoto}{Oana Iova} is an associate professor at INSA Lyon (France).
 Her research is in performance evaluation, routing and MAC protocols for wireless networks, with a focus on low-power long-range technologies for the Internet of Things.
 Oana is the founder and co-chair of the international NewNets Workshop and the French LPWAN Days. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Fabrice Valois} is full professor in INSA Lyon (France), since 2008.
-In 2000, he received a Ph.D. in computer science from University of Versailles (France), and in 2007, he received the Habilitation à Diriger des Recherches from University of Lyon I and INSA Lyon.
+In 2000, he received a Ph.D. in computer science from University of Versailles (France).
 Co-founder and former director of the CITI research laboratory, he is involved in the Agora Inria research team.
-His research interests are in the area of dynamic, dense and autonomous wireless networks, specifically in the networking protocols design and performance evaluation.
-He is co-author of 3-chapter books, 95 international publications and he holds 4 international patents. \end{IEEEbiographynophoto}
+His research interests are in the area of dynamic, dense and autonomous wireless networks. \end{IEEEbiographynophoto}